Anjok07/ultimatevocalremovergui/README.md

 - Memory allocation errors can usually be resolved by lowering the "Segment" or "Window" sizes.

 #### MacOS Sonoma Left-click Bug
 There's a known issue on MacOS Sonoma where left-clicks aren't registering correctly within the app.
-This seems to be impacting all applications built with Tkinter on Sonoma.
+This was impacting all applications built with Tkinter on Sonoma and has since been resolved.
+Please download the latest version via the following link if you are still experiencing issues - [link](https://github.com/Anjok07/ultimatevocalremovergui/releases/tag/v5.6)

-Temporary solutions:
-- Ensure you move your mouse slightly when left-clicking within the application; this ensures the left-click is registered.
-- I'm developing a temporary fix that lets you use the middle mouse button or space bar as substitutes for left-clicks until the issue is fully resolved.

-This issue is being tracked [here](https://github.com/Anjok07/ultimatevocalremovergui/issues/840).
+This issue was being tracked [here](https://github.com/Anjok07/ultimatevocalremovergui/issues/840).

 ### Issue Reporting